SteamedFish6/NextVpower/README.md

 > [!NOTE]
 > `usher_barcodes.csv` was generated via [Freyja](https://github.com/andersen-lab/Freyja) and this file was copied from [Freyja repository](https://github.com/andersen-lab/Freyja/blob/main/freyja/data/usher_barcodes.csv).
 >
-> `var_anno.csv` was downloaded from [NGDC: RCoV19 - Variation Annotation](https://ngdc.cncb.ac.cn/ncov/variation/annotation) and we made some format convertion on it.
+> `var_anno.csv` was downloaded from [NGDC: RCoV19 - Variation Annotation](https://ngdc.cncb.ac.cn/ncov/variation/annotation) and we made some format convertion on it (Only for sars-cov-2 annotation).
 >
 > Unlike Freyja, NextVpower takes into account INDEL-type mutations when processing input data, which may provide more accurate lineage demixing results.
 Also, NextVpower can detect the potential mutation sites of each sample.